Automattic/wp-calypso/packages/composite-checkout/README.md

 A placeholder used while checkout is initially loading (when [FormStatus](#FormStatus) is `LOADING`).
 Can be replaced using the `loadingContent` prop of [CheckoutStepGroup](#CheckoutStepGroup).

-### MainContentWrapper

-A styled div, controlled by the [theme](#checkoutTheme), that's used as an inner wrapper for the [CheckoutStepGroup](#CheckoutStepGroup) component.
-You shouldn't need to use this manually.

-### OrderReviewLineItems

-Renders a list of line items passed in the `items` prop.
-Each line item must have at least the props `label`, `id`, and `amount.displayValue`.

-An optional boolean prop, `collapsed`, can be used to simplify the output for when the review section is collapsed.

-This component provides just a simple list of label and price.
-If you want to modify how each line item is displayed, or if you want to provide any actions for that item (eg: the ability to delete the item from the order), you cannot use this component; instead you should create a custom component.

-### OrderReviewSection

-A wrapper for a section of a list of related line items.
-Renders its `children` prop.

-### OrderReviewTotal

-Renders the `total` prop like a line item, but with different styling.

-An optional boolean prop, `collapsed`, can be used to simplify the output for when the review section is collapsed.

 ### PaymentLogo

 Renders a logo for a credit card.